Prefer to dive right into code? Check the relation project in the example repo.

 Note: if your related entity uses self-assigned IDs with @Id(assignable = true)

-it will not be inserted.
+manually (considering the previous example).
 See below about updating ToOne for details.

 We can also remove the relationship to a customer: